pramitsingh0/hedgedoc/docs/content/how-to/develop/auth/ldap.md

 docker run --rm -p 10389:10389 -p 10636:10636 rroemhild/test-openldap
 ```

-and add the following to the `.env` file before starting the backend.
+and add the following to the `.env` file then start the backend.

 ```
 HD_AUTH_LDAPS="FUTURAMA"